Historian and author Thor Gotaas talks about the interesting and comical practices runners used to resort to in the old days on the "femmila".

 -"In the old days, there were pork chops and cutlets at the food station.
 Eventually there were also bananas, but people didn't know what bananas were, so many people ate bananas with the peel on," says Thor Gotaas.

-Can women also do the 'five-mile walk'?
+Can women do the '50km race'?

 This year is the first time women will be doing the "femmila" in Holmenkollen.
 Gotaas is excited to see how the women handle the distance, and acknowledges that this will be a demanding race.